 My sister’s been going on about the Buddha bowl for a long time.
 But for some reason I was never interested in trying it.
 It made me think of the bland, tasteless food that was passed off a vegetarian fare in the 1980’s.
-However, a properly constructed Buddha bowl is SO much more than that.
-It is savoury, earthy and tangy all at once.
+Boy, was I wrong… A properly constructed Buddha bowl is SO absolutely DELICIOUS.
+Savoury, earthy and tangy all at once.

 Check out this sweet potato and chickpea Buddha bowl recipe on Minimalist Baker, which really kick-started my whole fascinations with bowl-based dinners.
-After trying a few different Buddha bowls, I realized that all good Buddha bowls needed to have something fermented tossed in to add that beautiful tangy flavour.
+After trying a few different Buddha bowls, I realized that all good Buddha bowls have a pretty standard construction.

-1 cup base (either lettuce, grains, sweet potato or beans)
+- 1 cup base (lettuce, grains, sweet potato or beans)

 From this basic base of a Buddha bowl (or not so Buddha, if you’ve included meat) you can explore all sorts of different flavours.
 Here’s a few ideas: